-The latest buzz in Santa Cruz is Abbott Square, a dynamic plaza and marketplace that’s enlivened already buzzing downtown with six new restaurants, two bars, plenty of al fresco courtyard seating, and a lineup of free performances and public art.
-The $5 million endeavor is five years in the making, and a joint project of the Santa Cruz Museum of Art & History (MAH) and developer John McEnery IV who created a similar community marketplace in San Jose.
+The latest buzz in Santa Cruz is Abbott Square, a dynamic plaza and marketplace that’s enlivened already buzzing downtown with 6+ restaurants, two bars, plenty of al fresco courtyard seating, and a lineup of free performances and public art.
+The $5 million endeavor was five years in the making, and a joint project of the Santa Cruz Museum of Art & History (MAH) and developer John McEnery IV who created a similar community marketplace in San Jose.

 Standing at the corner of Front and Cooper Streets, immediately adjacent to the MAH, Abbott Square was until recently, a spacious but underutilized plaza situated out of sight of bustling Pacific Avenue.
 Today, the revitalized plaza shines with a European flavor thanks to a diverse mix of couples, friends, and families conversing over food and drinks.
 The plaza is a public space, and all are welcome to drop by and soak up the sunshine and conviviality.
 No purchase is necessary to enjoy the Square.